torque59/thanos/README.md

+# Thanos

+Infrastructure setup using terraform and docker

 #### Introduction

 This whole setup was so that i could write my infrastructure using terraform and get it deployed on docker.